jaketae/jaketae.github.io/_posts/2020-05-30-sklearn-pipeline.md

 > the judicious combination of one-hot plus PCA can seldom be beat by other encoding schemes.
 PCA finds the linear overlap, so will naturally tend to group similar features into the same feature.

 I don't have enough experience to attest to the veracity of this claim, but mathematically or statistically speaking, this proposition seems valid.
-The idea is that one-hot encoding all categorical variables may very well lead to an unmanagable number of columns, thus causing one to flaunder in the curse of dimensionality.
+The idea is that one-hot encoding all categorical variables may very well lead to an unmanageable number of columns, thus causing one to flounder in the curse of dimensionality.
 A quick fix, then, is to apply PCA or some other dimensionality reduction technique onto the results of one-hot encoding.

 Back to the implementation, note that we can look inside the individual components of `cat_transformer` by simply treating it as an iterable, much like a list or tuple.
 For example,